Rhesmika/tudu-api/README.md

 + Deploy app in Heroku

 ### Credits
-When developing the issues i had to foreign keys and user models https://stackoverflow.com/questions/27995218/django-store-list-of-users-in-model
+When developing the issues I had to foreign keys and user models https://stackoverflow.com/questions/27995218/django-store-list-of-users-in-model

 When developing the model and views for the file attachment for the taks.